 Scope, Standards, Nursing Process, and Documentation

 Key Takeaways

-• Oncology nursing scope is defined by state law, employer policy, professional standards, and individual competence.
+• Oncology nursing scope is defined by the state nurse practice act, board rules, employer policy, professional standards, and individual competence.

-• The nursing process remains the organizing structure for safe cancer care across prevention, treatment, survivorship, and end-of-life settings.
+• The nursing process organizes safe cancer care across prevention, treatment, survivorship, and end-of-life, and is the structure most OCN scenario items reward.

-• Documentation should show clinical reasoning, patient response, education, safety checks, and escalation of concerns.
+• Documentation must show clinical reasoning, exact findings, patient response, education with teach-back, safety checks, and escalation.

-• Professional practice evaluation connects standards, evidence, outcomes, accreditation requirements, and ongoing competence.
+• Professional practice evaluation links standards, evidence, outcomes, and accreditation requirements to ongoing competence validation.

+Scope, Standards, Nursing Process, and Documentation